tinybirdco/demo-audit-log/README.md

 $HOST/v0/tokens/
 ```

-This is just an example of some Tinybird features.
-If you had any doubt, do not hesitate to contact us in our community slack!
+This is just an example of some of the Tinybird features.
+If you have any doubts, do not hesitate to contact us in our community [Slack](https://join.slack.com/t/tinybird-community/shared_invite/zt-yi4hb0ht-IXn9iVuewXIs3QXVqKS~NQ)!